ClusterHQ/flocker/CONTRIBUTING.rst

 Have questions or need help?

-* If you want to follow along our development plans our main issue tracker is https://clusterhq.atlassian.net.
+* If you want to follow our development plans, our main issue tracker is https://clusterhq.atlassian.net.
 * You can open an account there to file issues, but we're also happy to accept `GitHub issues`_ with feature requests or bug reports.
 * You can also join us on the ``#clusterhq`` channel on the ``irc.freenode.net`` IRC network or on the `flocker-users Google Group`_.